Former MLB pitcher turned cop Varvaro dies in car crash

 Anthony Varvaro, a former Major League Baseball pitcher who retired in 2016 to become a police officer in the New York City area, was killed in a car accident Sunday morning on his way to work at the Sept.
 11 memorial ceremony in Manhattan, according to police officials and his former teams.

 Varvaro, 37, was an officer for the Port Authority of New York and New Jersey.
-He played baseball at St. John’s University before a six-year career in the majors as a relief pitcher with the Seattle Mariners, Atlanta Braves and Boston Red Sox.
+He played baseball at St. John’s University in New York City before a six-year career in the majors as a relief pitcher with the Seattle Mariners, Atlanta Braves and Boston Red Sox.

 “We are deeply saddened on the passing of former Braves pitcher Anthony Varvaro,” the Braves said in a statement.
 “Our thoughts and prayers are with his family and colleagues.”